topcoder-platform/topcoder-x-ui/README.md

 After admin login, the admin token is automatically set to ADMIN-TOKEN environment variable, then you may run the `Save GitHub User` and `Save GitLab User` tests to create owner user of your GitHub/GitLab usernames, note that you must modify the request body username to use your GitHub/GitLab user names.
-For the `Get User Mapping` test, you may quety mapping by providing either topcoderUsername, githubUsername or gitlabUsername.
+For the `Get User Mapping` test, you may query mapping by providing either topcoderUsername, githubUsername or gitlabUsername.

 ## Verification

 - run `npm serve` to start the app
-- go to topcoderx.topcoder.com and it will redirect to Topcoder login page, after successful login it will redirect back to Topcoder x app.
+- go to topcoderx.topcoder-dev.com and it will redirect to Topcoder login page, after successful login it will redirect back to Topcoder x app.
 - go to settings by clicking username at top right corner
 - setup both git provider to authorize topcoder-x to manage your repo on behalf of you
 - go to project management and create/edit projects, create hook and label